Melbourne Cup lead-up races

 In what would loom as a shock to many, in the period between 2010 and 2017, only one horse (Shocking in 2009) has raced in the Caulfield Cup and gone on to win the Melbourne Cup.

-• Archer Stakes: The winner of this race has a short turnaround of only a few days before heading the Melbourne Cup, which invariably means the horse will need to produce an out of the ordinary effort to salute in the big one.
+• Archer Stakes: Formerly run on Derby Day, three days before the Cup, the winner of this race has a short turnaround of only a few days before heading the Melbourne Cup, which invariably means the horse will need to produce an out of the ordinary effort to salute in the big one.
 Since 2017, Sign Off (fourth in 2014) has been the best performing winner out of the race, while the last horse to do the Archer Stakes/Melbourne Cup double was Shocking in 2009.

 • Andrew Ramsden Stakes: Added in 2018 to the ballot exemption in an effort to help boost the hopes of the Australian contingent of Cup contenders, the Andrew Ramsden Stakes in May will now grant a galloper direct entry into the race that stops a nation.